 Program for Numerous Majors.
-You may pursue any one of a variety of liberal-arts majors through the Associate in Arts program.
-This degree provides both the general education requirements and elective hours in which you may select the courses most appropriate to the major desired.
-For requirements of specific majors, you should consult the catalog of the school to which you plan to transfer.
-If you plan to seek a Bachelor's Degree eventually, but have not chosen a major, you should follow this degree plan.
-You may explore a variety of majors by selecting courses from those majors to complete your elective hour requirement.
+You may pursue any one of a variety of liberal-arts majors through the Associate in Arts Degree.
+You may use the elective hours for courses most appropriate to your major according to the catalog of the school to which you plan to transfer.
+If you plan to seek a Bachelor's Degree but have not chosen a major, you may use the elective hours in this program to explore possible majors.